Michaelvll/MWCompiler/README.md

 ### Lexer & Parser

 The Lexer and Parser is powered by [antlr.v4](www.antlr.com), which can automatically write codes for generating AST(Abstract Syntax Tree) from the .g4 file.
-The .g4 file is contained in the folder [MxGram](./MWCompiler/src/MxGram)
+The .g4 file is contained in the folder [mx_gram](./MWCompiler/src/mx_gram)

+### Semantic Analysis

+In order to make the semantic analysis more explicit, MWcc build an Abstract Syntex Tree (AST), in which program is seperated into abstract parts and represented by AST nodes, from the Parse Tree built by antlr.

+#### AST (Abstract Syntax Tree) Building

+After the lexer and parser have finished, MWcc begins AST building by calling [mwcompiler.ast.tools.BuildAstVisitor](./MWCompiler/src/mwcompiler/ast/tools/BuildAstVisitor.java).
+And the abstract syntex nodes are defined in [mwcompiler.ast.nodes](./MWCompiler/src/mwcompiler/ast/nodes/)